 Mental health conditions present substantial costs to organisations.
-More and more organisations are looking to adopt a proactive approach to mental health and wellbeing rather than relying solely on an Employee Assistance Program (EAP) after issues arise.
+More and more organisations are taking a proactive and multi-pronged approach to mental health and wellbeing rather than relying solely on an Employee Assistance Program (EAP) to support staff after issues arise.

 Furthermore, in a survey conducted by PwC in 2014 it was found that organisations that implement effective actions to create a mentally healthy workplace, on average, can expect a positive return on investment (ROI) of 2.3.
 That is, for every dollar spent on successfully implementing an appropriate action, there is on average $2.30 in benefits to be gained by the organisation.